 Mammoth Cave National Park is announcing modifications to operations to implement the latest guidance from the White House, Centers for Disease Control & Prevention (CDC), and local and state authorities to promote social distancing.
-Guided cave tours, the park visitor center, and all campgrounds are closed until further notice.
 Where it is possible to adhere to the latest health guidance, hiking, equestrian, and biking trails will remain open and accessible to provide healthy options for the public.

 The health and safety of our visitors, employees, volunteers, and partners at Mammoth Cave National Park is our number one priority.
 The National Park Service (NPS) is working with the federal, state, and local authorities to closely monitor the novel coronavirus (COVID-19) situation.
 We will notify the public when we resume full operations and provide updates on our website and social media channels.

 The NPS urges visitors to do their part when visiting a park and to follow CDC guidance to prevent the spread of infectious diseases by maintaining a safe distance between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.

 For high-risk populations, such as the elderly and people with underlying conditions, we ask that they take extra caution and follow CDC guidance for those at higher risk of serious illness.

 Updates about NPS operations will be posted on www.nps.gov/coronavirus.
 For information on cave tour ticket refunds at Mammoth Cave, please contact the park’s fee office at 270-758-2417.

 More information about weather and climate at Mammoth Cave National Park is available.

 Roads and Ferry